bmoreonrails/rails_tutorial/_chapters/chapter_01.md

 {% endaside %}

 {% protip %}
- As you work through the tutorial - don't worry if what you're seeing doesn't look exactly like the examples we've included in the tutorial.
+ As you work through the tutorial - don't worry if what you're seeing doesn't look exactly like our examples.
 Small things can change between different versions of Rails.
 {% endprotip %}

 {% steps %}